EziamakaNV/AutoMartFrontEnd/README.md

 - User can view a specific car.
 - User can view all unsold cars.
 - User can view all unsold cars within a price range.
-- Admin can delete a posted AD record.
-- Admin can view all posted ads whether sold or unsold.

 ### Requirements and Installation
 Before running the project, install the following